balena-io/balena-cli/doc/cli.markdown

 #### -a, --application APPLICATION

-name of the target balena application this build is for
+name or slug of the target application this build is for

 #### -e, --emulated